joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 Kimi K2.5 and Qwen3.5 397B A17B both sit at around 260k tokens, a bit ahead of GLM-5's roughly 200k.
 If you are doing long-document analysis or extended code reviews, that gap matters.
 GLM-5's smaller window is the clearest practical limitation in this comparison.

+**Note on DeepSeek V3.2 (Reasoning):** Not shown in the chart above.
+DeepSeek V3.2 has a 128k context window -- the smallest of all five models in this post.
+For long-context use cases it is at a clear disadvantage.

 ---

 ## Section 4: Output Speed